Congratulations, you’ve decided you want to know how to start a travel blog! Let us be the first to welcome you to the club. You’re in for a fun ride!

 All you have to do is Google “WordPress themes” and be prepared to lose the next few hours of your life as you scroll around.
 This all comes down to personal taste.

-Personally for our website and a few others we own, we use the Divi theme from Elegant Themes.
+Personally for a few websites we own, we use the Divi theme from Elegant Themes.
 It’s a very powerful and simple to use “drag and drop” designer that is only limited by your imagination, but they also make a number of other awesome premium themes you can choose from.

 And guess what – you are now the proud owner of a fully functional travel blog!
 You did!
 If you want you can leave now and go get another drink.
 Otherwise stick around for some bonus tips to help make your travel blog extra awesome!

 Now that your travel blog is fully setup and ready to go, it’s time to install some plugins.
 Think of plugins as extra additions to make your house better, like a security system or new light fixtures.

 Again there’s thousands of plugins out there, but to begin with you only need a few core ones.
 To install a plugin go into your WordPress dashboard, look on the lefthand panel, click “Plugins” then click “Add New” on the page that opens up.
 Search for the ones listed below, click download, and activate.
 WordPress will do the rest.